 Jamaica has had a stronghold on track and field due to the likes of the world’s fastest man, Usain Bolt, Shericka Jackson, and more.
 While America has been slowly winding them down, another nation might make things slightly tricky.
-At the Kenyan Olympic Trials, Ferdinand Omanyala breezed past his competition clinching an effortless gold in 100m finals.
+At the Kenyan Olympic Trials, Ferdinand Omanyala breezed past his competition, clinching an effortless gold in the 100m finals.
 He clocked 9.79 seconds, the first time an athlete has run under 9.8 seconds.
 Not only had Omanyala set a new world lead, but he was now 2024’s Fastest Man as well!

 However, the 2-time African champion wasn’t the most confident before achieving this monumental feat.
 “I don’t want to proceed to the Olympic season with a lot of doubts in my mind because such a situation is bound to impact negatively on my performance.”
 He had spent several years honing his skills under Duncan Ayiemba.
 But to his dismay, it only led to inconsistent performances in meets.
-So, the Kenyan sprinter had an important decision to make, change his focus and coach.
+So, the Kenyan sprinter had an important decision to make: change his focus and coach.
 Looking at his performance in the trials, it seems like it worked!
 But who helped him make this change?

 ADVERTISEMENT